mltframework/mlt_web/developers/Framework.md

 multitrack and elect the correct frame to pass on.

-Hence, MLT provides a wrapper for the multitrack, which is called a 'tractor', and its the tractors task to ensure that all tracks are pulled evenly, the correct frame is output and that we have 'producer like' behaviour.
+Hence, MLT provides a wrapper for the multitrack, which is called a 'tractor', and it is the tractor's task to ensure that all tracks are pulled evenly, that the correct frame is output, and that we have producer-like behaviour.

 Thus, a multitrack is conceptually 'pulled' by a tractor as shown here: